Residential MS Degree

 The strong pharmaceutical focus of the MS degree offers the opportunity to explore a research career for individuals who oscillate between a more research-oriented or clinical specialization (e.g., residency).
 The curriculum is flexible enough to allow clinical involvement, so that clinical skills can be maintained.

-Fellowships and tuition waivers are available but competitive.
-For applicants with US licensure, opportunities to work part-time as a pharmacist at the UF teaching hospital or other pharmacies are available.
+Fellowships and tuition waivers are generally not available for students enrolled in the MS degree program, but for applicants with US licensure, opportunities to work part-time as a pharmacist at the UF teaching hospital or other pharmacies are available.

-Successful applicants must have a competitive academic record and terminal degree in health sciences (e.g., PharmD) and have demonstrated interest in research surrounding the evaluation of drugs and drug use.
+Successful applicants must have a competitive academic record and should have a terminal degree in health sciences (e.g., PharmD) and have demonstrated interest in research surrounding the evaluation of drugs and drug use.

 For questions about the admission process contact Kaitlyn Jacobs at email@example.com.